Ninja-Squad/ninja-squad.github.com/_posts/2019-11-06-what-is-new-angular-9.0.md

 To gain a few kB in our bundles, this is no longer the case, and you'll have to import `HammerModule` explicitly in your root module if you want to keep using Hammer.

+## Intl API

+The i18n pipes (`number`, `percent`, `currency`, `date`) were using the Intl API, and were rewritten to not depend on it in Angular&nbsp;5.0.
+The current version of these pipes works without the Intl API.
+If you really wanted to keep the old version, you had to import `DeprecatedI18NPipesModule` in your application when migrating to Angular&nbsp;5.0.
+This is no longer possible as all the deprecated pipes have been removed.

 All our materials ([ebook](https://books.ninja-squad.com/angular), [online training](https://angular-exercises.ninja-squad.com/) and [training](https://ninja-squad.com/training/angular)) are up-to-date with these changes if you want to learn more!